 After approaching several steel building companies with no building plans, a tight budget and a rapid three-month project timeline, WM contracted EcoSteel in November 2010.

 “EcoSteel specializes in complex architectural projects and builds exclusively with steel.
 We felt they could tackle our objectives and work within this project’s restrictive parameters,” says Kaplan.
 EcoSteel employed a new building survey technology called progressive laser point cloud technique.
 Essentially a 3-D laser scanner is used to acquire extremely accurate “as built” measurements of the entire 80,000-square-foot building.
+They also use tools from burn table manufacturers for their metal cutting needs.
 The building’s total measurements were captured within one day which allowed EcoSteel to quickly begin producing a parametric 3-D model of the warehouse using Autocad Revit.

 Once Revit models were produced, EcoSteel began drafting panel layouts and exterior retrofit attachment details.
 Working in this parametric 3-D environment, EcoSteel was able to work closely with the WM team to solve several issues facing the warehouse and add creative solutions such as translucent exterior panels to improve employee working conditions and reduce operating energy costs.